it176131/it176131.github.io/_posts/2025-03-28-innovation-week.md

 > Checking the contents of `sponsored/` you'll see the same results.

 Now we have a filtered repo dedicated to the sponsored project with history.
-Next we should add a remote location so its viewable by other contributors and not living on our local machine.
+Next, we should add a remote location so its viewable by other contributors and not living on our local machine.
 To do that, make a new repo on your desired platform, e.g. GitHub, and make srue there's nothing in it.
 No README.md, .gitignore, nothing.
 After it's been created, get the URL as if you were going to clone it.